sphinx-doc/sphinx/doc/config.rst

    builtin/theme-specific templates).
 Relative paths are taken as relative to the configuration directory.

+   .. versionchanged:: 1.3
+      As these files are not meant to be built, they are automatically added to :confval:`exclude_patterns`.

 .. confval:: template_bridge

    A string with the fully-qualified name of a callable (or simply a class) that